YashTandon05/ml-recipes/README.md

 # The Satisfaction of Food; The Downfall of the World: A Machine Learning project that investigates Ratings on Recipes
 A Data Science project that investigates a recipes dataset to create a machine learning model to predict ratings of recipes

 ## Intro

+### Datascience Question

+Is there a relationship between recipe ratings and the given features of the dataset and how reliably can we predict it?

 ### Our Dataset

 The dataset we have chosen for this project is the recipe rating dataset from food.com.
 This dataset encompasses a large amount of recipes each with their own subset of ratings and reviews along with additional data regarding the ingredients, listed tags, date of submission and more!
 In this project we will focus on analyzing the trends and patterns between the features for each recipe and their corresponding ratings to derive insights regarding the same.

-### Datascience Question

-Is there a relationship between recipe ratings and the given features of the dataset and how reliably can we predict it?
+The reason we chose it because we have become very health conscious in recent years.
+We go to the gym together and we make a lot of meals in our apartment.
+Concerned about the health of the United States, we wanted to do a study to see how our country views recipes, especially those which are healthier than others.
+Through our study, one can find out whether it's possible to describe how well a recipe is liked through the features that it composes of, giving us insight into what makes recipes popular.

 ### Describing the Dataset
 We are working with two seperate datasets.
 The first one consists of the Recipe information, and has 83782 rows representing unique recipes.

 | Columm Name | Description |
 |----------|----------|
 | `name`      | Name of the recipe       |